moorhen-coot/Moorhen/blog/_posts/2023-03-22-Moorhen-Tutorial-1.md

 ## Add a Water

-  - Navigate to a water peak using middle-mouse click and drag (or Shift-Alt Left-Mouse on a PC) to drag the view to the water blob.
+  - Navigate to a water peak using middle-mouse click and drag (Shift-Option click and drag on a trackpad on a Mac, or Shift-Alt click and drag on a trackpad on a Windows) to pan the view. the view to the water blob.
   - You can also use the arrow-keys to pan the view